 This document specifies software programming language vulnerabilities to be avoided in the development of systems where assured behaviour is required for security, safety, mission-critical and business-critical software.
 In general, this guidance is applicable to the software developed, reviewed, or maintained for any application.

-This document describes the way that the vulnerabilities listed in the language-independent TR 24772–1 are manifested or avoided in the C language.
+This document describes the way that the vulnerabilities listed in the language-independent ISO/IEC 24772–1:2024 are manifested or avoided in the C language and catalogues avoidance mechanisms that can be used to produce safer C programs.

 2. Normative references